 Unlike the private sector, the wave of SaaS and cloud software innovation is only just beginning to hit the public sector.

-A transformation is coming to gov-tech as technology that allows government applications to update continuously, scale, integrate, react at lightning speed, have exceptional user interfaces, and be able to handle modifications, updates, and upgrades with minimal to no IT intervention.In this webinar, listeners will learn:
+A transformation is coming to gov-tech as technology that allows government applications to update continuously, scale, integrate, react at lightning speed, have exceptional user interfaces, and be able to handle modifications, updates, and upgrades with minimal to no IT intervention.In this on-demand webinar, listeners will learn: